 How To Break Away From The Past And Start Living For Today

-living in the pastRegardless of how you choose to direct your life, despite what you decide to do differently this time, what you always end up is in the same frame of mind, in the same place where you were before.
-This whether you find a new mate, a new job, doesn’t matter.
+Regardless of how you choose to direct your life, despite what you decide to do differently this time, what you always end up is in the same frame of mind, in the same place where you were before.
+This whether you find a new mate, a new job, retie, doesn’t matter.

-Heck, to get away from your past, you decide to move across the nation or to an entirely different country, but you still find yourself in similar circumstances.
-Still surrounded by similar people and happenstance.
-Regardless of what you do, it feels like deja-vu.
+Heck, to get away from your past, you decide to move across the nation or to an entirely different country, travel extensively, but you still find yourself in similar circumstances.

-You don’t do this because you’re not wanting to change or have masochistic tendencies.
-What you don’t realize, this much like a rerun, is that you envision your future life by recreating the past, this because the brain spews familiarity.
+What you don’t realize, much like a rerun on TV, is you envision your future life by recreating the past, because what the brain does is spews familiarity.

-To Expect Something
+To Expect Something Different

-When we decide to take action in life, we’ll first anticipate what we’re going to do.
-Predicting and planning the future allows us to prepare for it, this by taking the actions we think that’s required for us to be successful in the pursuit.
+Planning and predicting the future allows us to prepare for it, by taking the actions we think are required for us to be successful in the pursuit.

 To Protect Ourselves

-Every event that happens in our life we record into our memory bank, and then incorporate them into our belief system, this whether good or bad.
+Every event that happens in our life we record into our memory bank, and then incorporate them into our belief system, whether good or bad.

-For instance, if you were unpopular in high school, you form the belief that you’ll be inadequate in social situations as an adult.
+For instance, if you were unpopular in high school, you form the belief you’ll be inadequate in social situations as an adult.

-So every time that a social event arises, that high school reunion, a friends wedding, the office Christmas party, you flashback and experience a sense of anxiety, and then dread about attending.
+So every time a social event arises, that high school reunion, a friends wedding, the office Christmas party, you flashback and experience a sense of anxiety, and then dread about attending.

-By default, this is how you feel because your mind prepares you, this as a safety measure, to get ready for an uncomfortable experience.
+By default, this is how you feel because of how your mind prepares you, as a safety measure, to get ready for an uncomfortable experience.

 Then you think up excuses on why you can’t or shouldn’t go, or decide to leave early.
-You’re also certainly not planning on having a good time, this because that’s what you’re anticipating.
+You’re also certainly not planning on having a good time, because that’s what you’re anticipating.

 To Relive The Horror Of The Past